emaphp/eMapper/README.md

 <br/>
 #####Introduction

 Type handlers are classes that manage how a value is stored and retrieved from a column.
-The following code examples introduce a custom type *RGBColor* which is later used to manage a color palette.
+The following code examples introduce a custom type *RGBColor* which is used to manage a color palette.

 ```php
 namespace Acme;